-Main Walk: 14¾ km (9.2 miles).
-Three hours 35 minutes walking time.
-For the whole excursion including trains, sights and meals, allow at least 9½ hours.
+Main Walk: 14½ km† (9.0 miles).
+Three hours 20 minutes walking time.
+For the whole excursion including trains, sights and meals, allow at least 9 hours.

 Explorer OL10 (previously 121).
 Arundel, map reference TQ024063, is in West Sussex, 5 km N of Littlehampton.

 Several SWC walks go through the landscaped Arundel Park to the north-west of the town but the central section of this walk is through the other half of the original Norfolk Estate, Angmering Park.
-The first 3 km is the same as Extra Walk 100·2 (Arundel Circular) and starts with fine views of Arundel Castle, the principal seat of the Dukes of Norfolk.
+The first 3 km is the same as the Arundel Circular walk (#100) and starts with fine views of Arundel Castle, the principal seat of the Dukes of Norfolk.
 The massive castle dominates this hilltop town but the ornate Roman Catholic Cathedral and the parish church of St Nicholas also feature prominently on its skyline.

-The second half moves away from the worst of the road noise and goes through a mainly agricultural landscape to the village of Patching before turning southwards to an alternative lunch pub.
-An underpass gets you to the other side of the A27 and a gentle climb through a copse eventually brings you out onto Highdown Hill, a stretch of open downland owned by the National Trust with the remains of an Iron Age hill fort on its summit.
+The constant roar of traffic on the road's replacement is not far away, and an underpass takes you under the busy A27.
+After crossing the A280 a gentle climb through woodland eventually brings you out onto Highdown Hill, a stretch of open downland owned by the National Trust with the remains of an Iron Age hill fort on its summit.
 On a fine day there are far-reaching sea views east to the Seven Sisters and west to the Isle of Wight.

-The slopes of the South Downs were quarried for chalk and in the early 20thC Sir Frederick and Lady Stern were inspired to create a garden in the unpromising surroundings of an old chalk pit, building up a collection of rare plants and trees which is particularly attractive in spring and early summer.
-Together with a nearby tearoom and hotel bar for refreshment, a visit to “Worthing's best kept secret” (Highdown Gardens, free entry) makes a nice way to put off your descent to the coastal plain and an anti-climactic stretch alongside another busy main road (the A259) to the station.
+The slopes of the South Downs were quarried for chalk and in the early 20thC Sir Frederick and Lady Stern were inspired to create a garden in the unpromising surroundings of an old chalk pit, building up a fine collection of rare plants and trees.
+Together with a nearby pub and tearoom for refreshment, a visit to “Worthing's best kept secret” (Highdown Gardens, open daily to dusk; free entry) makes a nice way to put off your descent to the coastal plain and across another busy main road (the A259) to the station.